 Genuine similarities, however, do exist between the accepted Delanoys and The Sherman Limner works, and there is also an irrefutable likeness between some of their paintings.
 Sawitsky hypothesizes that the decline in Delanoy's social and professional standing, chronicled by William Dunlap, accounts for the change in style between the portraits of the 1760s and the Sherman and related portraits of the 1780s.
 Dunlap knew Delanoy just before his move to New Haven: "I remember Delanoy from 1780 to 1783, in the 'sear and yellow leaf' of both life and fortune.
 He was consumptive, poor, and his only employment sign-painting."
 Nonetheless, is seems unlikely that this alone could account for the major stylistic differences between the two groups of works.

 Two more likely possibilities for the artist of The Sherman Limner portraits suggest themselves.
 Whether Delanoy took on painting students is not known, but Dunlap mentions him in this context.
 The exchange between student and teacher might well account for the relationship between Delanoy's work in New York and The Sherman Limner portraits.
 Delanoy also mentions a "good and steady Workman to assist" in his 1786 Connecticut Journal advertisement.
 That the painter of the later works was either a student or an assistant would account more easily for both the similarities and the differences among the portraits than the hypothesis that they are by the same hand.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Sawitzky, Susan.
 "Abraham Delanoy in New Haven."
 New-York Historical Society Quarterly Bulletin 41 (April 1957): 193-206.